syzygypl/syzygypl.github.io/_posts/2018-09-03-top-down-bottom-up-tdd-revealed.md

 This type of coupling is very dangerous because we constantly creating dependencies from important logic to technical details.
 A Great example is domain layer, because of natural flow of control we introduce coupling to infrastructure - database, messaging bus, filesystem, which is undesirable for our application.
-What the difference for business rules if database will be relational or document?
+How database implementation should affect business rules?
 In good application there is no difference.
 Domain should not know anything about it, to give us possibility to easily change for example database implementation or any other internals.
-It will give us options to choose in future, and make application more reliable, modular and therefore easier to maintain.
+It will give us the possibility to delay the choice as far into the future as possible, and make application more reliable, modular and therefore easier to maintain.

 ##### Dependency inversion